sarah-antillia/Tensorflow-Tiled-Image-Segmentation-BreCaHAD/README.md

 <hr>
 <b>Actual Image Segmentation for Images of 1360x1024 pixels</b><br>
-As shown below, the tiled inferred masks look similar to the ground truth masks.
+As shown below, the tiled inferred masks look somewhat similar to the ground truth masks, but they lack precision in certain areas.
 <table>
 <tr>
 <th>Input: image</th>